-Community development policies that maximize density are not about cars or big buildings, they are about recognizing choices and changes in lifestyle that people want and need in the course of their lives and that of their families.
+Community development policies that maximize density are not about cars or big buildings, they are about recognizing choices and changes in lifestyle that people want and need in the course of their lives and their families.
 The urban design quality problems are mostly solved.
 Excellent examples stand for replication and improvements.
 Now it is a matter of getting people to pay attention to new choices.
 One of them is high-quality downtown living, regardless of income.

 With the support of Planetizen the outfit, Strong Towns organized by Charles Marohn is in the business of “listening to be heard” with this project.
 They seek the participation of about 1M people on the subject of urban living.
 The thing to pay attention to here is the growth of an urbanized constituency in these organizations.
 It hints at the possibility of an urban agenda.

 Use or create a map such as the following to find strong towns that offer people lifestyle choices without autos, with excellent access to convenience goods and services and direct access to resources that may require a larger market area such as a hospital.
+Think of it as the twenty-minute neighborhood, and if a special land use (i.e. a hospital) is a twenty-minute train ride.
+When you find one, drop The Report a note.